marcengeler/Behavioral_Cloning_P3/writeup.md

 If I manouvered the car to the side of the bridge, it was now able to navigate back to the center, a behavior which couldn't be observed before.

-The larger training dataset 38000 images instead of 16000 images, also meant, that overfitting would be less of an issue, and that training for more than 10 epochs may improve the validation loss.
+The larger training dataset 43000 images instead of 16000 images, also meant, that overfitting would be less of an issue.
-To test this assumption the model was trained for 20 epochs instead of 10.
-Also due to increased training time, I thought of reducing the model size a bit, in order to reduce overfitting even more.

 ![alt text][val_loss_5]

+#### Honorable Mentions

+The most tricky Part in the End was the dirt curve shortly after the bridge, which could be solved by gathering more trainig data at this point.

+![alt text][offtrack]

+One honorable mention has to go to the system which was able to navigate some meters offtrack anyway.
+I really likes that result.

+#### Critical Points

+One of the most critical points in the track was this curve, depicted right below.

+![alt text][critical_point_1]

+The special nature of this curve:
+	- very narrow
+	- lots of sky in the background
+	- Previous narrow curve with different roadsides
+	- bridge following up

+Makes it hard for the model to grasp it.
+The training set thus contained multiple runs through this curve, to get a better training in this point.

 ####3.
 Creation of the Training Set & Training Process